dotfiles/dotfiles.github.com/index.md

 ### General-purpose dotfile utilities

 * [Config Curator](https://github.com/rxrc/curator) defines your dotfile installation in a simple but powerful config file.
-Sync files, directories, and symlinks across multiple enviroments with this ludicrous-speed Node.js successor to the original [Ruby version](https://github.com/razor-x/config_curator).
+Sync files, directories, and symlinks across multiple environments with this ludicrous-speed Node.js successor to the original [Ruby version](https://github.com/razor-x/config_curator).
 * [Dotbot](https://github.com/anishathalye/dotbot) is a lightweight standalone tool to bootstrap dotfiles, making it easy to have a "one click" installation/upgrade process for your dotfiles.
 * [dotdrop](https://github.com/deadc0de6/dotdrop) makes the management of dotfiles between different hosts easy.
 It allows to store your dotfiles on git and automagically deploy different versions on different setups.
 * [dotfiler](https://github.com/svetlyak40wt/dotfiler) is inspired by homesick and [Zach Holman's dotfiles](https://github.com/holman/dotfiles), made using principle of KISS.